There’s more to a laptop bag than simply being able to carry a laptop.

 You may work at a traditional office, a coworking space, a coffee shop, the pool at your apartment complex, your father-in-law’s attic, and so on.
 In the modern world, it seems like you can work anywhere (particularly if you work on a laptop).

 Different laptop bags work better or worse for different workspaces.
 For example, if you regularly work at a coffee shop it’s nice to have a laptop bag that stands up on its own.
-Like the YETI Tocayo Backpack 26.
 That way, it won’t slide down the table legs to the floor and get in everyone’s way.
 If you work in a cubicle at a traditional office, it’s nice to have a laptop bag that’s small enough to easily slide beneath your desk.
 If you go to school, you’ll probably appreciate a laptop bag that’s comfortable enough to carry between classes.

 Also, consider the dress code at your work.
-Some workspaces are dressier than others.
-(As in, some workspaces will probably frown upon laptop backpacks and prefer more professional messenger bags or briefcases.)
+Some workspaces are dressier than others and may prefer more professional messenger bags or briefcases over laptop backpacks.
 That’s important to keep in mind unless you’re a #rebel who likes to break the rules.

-A laptop bag can do more than hold a laptop.
-Consider any secondary activities you would like to use your laptop bag for.
+A laptop bag can do more than hold a laptop so consider any secondary activities you would like to use your it for.
 They may include: